SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

    * In the input plugins section, that is `[[inputs.jolokia2_agent]]`:
      * **`urls`** - The URL to the jolokia server.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Cassandra input plugin for Telegraf.
    * In the tags section, which is `[inputs.Cassandra.tags]` and filelog section
-      * `environment` - This is the deployment environment where the Cassandra cluster identified by the value of **servers** resides.
+      * `environment`.
+This is the deployment environment where the Cassandra cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to identify this Cassandra cluster.
+      * `db_cluster`.
+Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
    * In the exporter plugins section :
       * Enter details like `source_category` and `source_host`.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.
    * **Do not modify the following values** as it will cause the Sumo Logic apps to not function correctly.